mui/mui-x/packages/x-codemod/README.md

 Renames the `components` and `componentsProps` props to `slots` and `slotProps`, respectively.

-This change only affects pickers components.
+This change only affects Date and Time Pickers components.

 ```diff
  <DatePicker